Lebanon receives Interpol arrest warrant for Ghosn

 Flight tracking data suggests Ghosn used two different planes to fly to Istanbul and then to Lebanon.

-Sources close to Ghosn said he decided to flee Japan after learning that the second of his two trials had been delayed until April 2021 and also because he had not been allowed to speak to his wife as part of strict bail conditions.
+The sources close to Ghosn said he was prompted to flee after a recent court session when he learned that the second of two trials would be delayed until April 2021.

 “They said they needed another whole year to prepare for it ...
 He was distressed about not being able to see or speak to his wife,” one of the sources close to Ghosn said.